 It has been awhile since I had the opportunity to review SUQQU collections, and I was pleasantly surprised to see how adventurous the brand has grown.
-I’m excited by color, and I found the latest capsule release exclusive to the UK to be a refreshing change.
-It is a concise collection comprising of an Eyeshadow Compact, 2 Pure Color Blush palettes, 2 Matte Lip Crayons and a new Holographic Glow Crayon.
+I’m excited by color, and I found the latest capsule SUQQU UK Exclusive release for Summer 2019 to be a refreshing change.
+The Urban Prism Collection is a concise collection comprising of an Eyeshadow Compact, 2 Pure Color Blush palettes, 2 Matte Lip Crayons and a new Holographic Glow Crayon.
 I received some of these last week, and am delighted to share them with you today.

 The star of the Urban Prism Collection is the 8-shade Eyeshadow Compact 101.
 When I first laid eyes on this, my immediate reaction was that it was actually composed of 2 quads.
 However, once I dipped into it, I realized it was so cleverly designed that the shades really do work well with each other across the entire palette.
 Unlike so many other palettes out there that simply cram all the colours of the rainbow or inflections around a colour theme, SUQQU has managed to magick seemingly contrasting shades to complement each other.